telerik/document-processing-docs/libraries/radpdfprocessing/cross-platform.md

 To reduce file size, PDF supports only a number of compression filters like Jpeg and Jpeg2000 compression of color and grayscale images.
 So to allow the library to export images different than Jpeg and Jpeg2000 these images have to be converted to the one of the supported image formats.
 The **.NET Standard** specification does not define APIs for converting images or scaling their quality.
 That is why to export images different than Jpeg and Jpeg2000 or ImageQuality different than High, you will need to provide an implementation of the **JpegImageConverterBase** abstract class.
 This implementation should be passed to the **JpegImageConverter** property of the **FixedExtensibilityManager**.

 The **Telerik.Documents.ImageUtils** assembly provides a default implementation of the JpegImageConverter class that could be used when exporting the document.
 The default implementation depends on the [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/) library to convert images to Jpeg format.
 >important Telerik.Documents.ImageUtils.dll is not available for Xamarin.
+A custom converter can be implemented by inheriting **Telerik.Windows.Documents.Extensibility.JpegImageConverterBase**.

 #### **[C#] Example 3: Set the default implementation of the JpegImageConverter class**